gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 To lay in VNET on the jailhost, we'll need to modify rc.conf and jail.conf.
 In this example, we'll use a separate physical interface as the physical NIC for the jails.

 First, we had to comment out previously applied networking in jailhost's rc.conf.
-Then we added an interface and gave it an explicit address and netmask:
+Then we added an interface and gave it an explicit address and netmask.
+Our netmask on this one ends in a e0, because we're giving a 255.255.2255.224 for a CIDR /27 at this level.

 {% highlight shell %}
 \#ifconfig_bce0="192.168.1.190"
 \#ifconfig_bce0_ipv6="inet6 accept_rtadv"